Top Ten: Guilty Treasures

 Director: John Huston

 If this movie was a soufflé you'd have to say it was burnt.
 Is this Tennessee Williams on steroids?
 No, it's Carson McCullers directed by the great John Huston.
 Why then does it teeter on the edge of camp?
 My guess is that the filmmakers wanted to embellish the proceedings, to make it more dramatically significant than its simple narrative could withstand.
 This is symbolised by the decision to present the film in a dreary golden tint.
-Not all aspects of this melodrama are over-heated however.
+Not all aspects of this melodrama are over-heated, however.
 Many critics have mistakenly skewered the performances confusing the actors with the admittedly idiosyncratic characters they so authentically inhabit.
 To this reviewer, the restrained performances by its talented cast make their actions believable, and are the primary reason this motion picture is so enthralling and fascinating to watch.
-Consider the movie's lead, Major Weldon Penderton: A complacently bored officer with a ditzy wife (Elizabeth Taylor) living on an Army base in the deep South who also happens to be a latent homosexual.
+Consider the movie's lead, Major Weldon Penderton: a complacently bored officer with a ditzy wife (Elizabeth Taylor) living on an Army base in the deep South who also happens to be a latent homosexual.
 He's involved in murder but aside from some wild camerawork, the act is treated as incidental whereas the incidental happenings are mistakenly over dramatised.
 In conclusion, there's simply not enough genuine depth in the material needed to fully raise our concerns.
 But hold on, this Army officer is being played by the great "method to the madness" (and vice-verse) Marlon Brando.
 He consistently displays an ability to communicate a most sincere depth of feeling by injecting his patented style of nuanced psychological traits.
 In addition, Brando successfully conveys his character's deeply rooted personality disorder, not unlike the one suffered by Marcello Clerici, Bernardo Bertolucci’s primary subject of interest in The Conformist released just 3 years later.
 This provides an excellent example of why so many of his fellow thespians describe Brando as the best actor they've ever worked with or witnessed.
 It's not just Maj.
 Penderton's homosexuality that's repressed.
 His military environment does not provide a single outlet for any of his tightly held-in emotions.
-This is very convincingly expressed by the great actor's talent in varying ways.
+This is very convincingly expressed by the great actor in varying ways.
 For example during his soliloquy to his enlisted men on leadership what Brando conveys inside as an occurring nervous breakdown, he outwardly exhibits as a temporary distraction.
 Then there's the scene with the stallion Firebird, his wife's most prized possession.
 Penderton chooses him for a solo ride to prove his manhood after being out-ridden and virtually ignored on a previous outing with his wife and her secret lover Lt.
 Col. Morris Langdon.
 The horse bolts and takes its inexperienced rider on a terrifyingly fast interminable journey through the woods with the Major unable to slow its speed.
 He sustains multiple cuts by tree branches before finally falling off.
 The horse stops and Brando tellingly reveals the complex inner rage for not only the injuries and humiliation suffered during the ride but for all of his past pent-up frustrations and disappointments.
 This is a most captivating display of emotional intensity that the Major is only able to express when it's just the horse and himself out there in the woods... or so he thinks at first.
 Furthermore, the actor skilfully suggests his character's sudden fear that for every brutal lashing he's unleashed on his wife's most coveted horse he will have to answer for from his dominating Mrs. Co-star Elizabeth Taylor insisted on Brando's casting when others were being sought.
 As a result there seems to be a lift in everyone's game especially Brian Keith's heartfelt Lt.
 Col. Langdon.
 Keith elicits so much unsolicited sympathy over his deteriorating relationship with his neurotic wife Alison (Julie Harris), the actor's accomplished performance here may even outshine that of Brando's.

 Strange Cargo (1940, U.S.A.)